-This week, you are encouraged to do this exercise only once.
+This week, you are encouraged to do this exercise at least once.
 Your Mindful Moment will be during a walk.

 It may be the walk to your office or walking to your car at the end of day or any short walk of your choice.
 The duration of the exercise can range from 10 seconds to 5 minutes.

 Very important: I suggest that you schedule this exercise the day before you do it.

 What is Mindful Walking Exercise?
 Very often, we walk to get from one place to another, so this is something we have a lot of opportunities to practise.
 The aim of this exercise is to connect with the present moment using the movement and sensations of the body.
 During this exercise it is crucial to use the sensations coming from your feet as an anchor for your attention.
 So, each time you find your mind wandering into thinking just bring it back to your feet.

 In Jon Kabat-Zinn's words, mindfulness is “paying attention in a particular way: on purpose, in the present moment, and non-judgementally”.
 In other words, mindfulness is about being fully awake in our lives, it is paying attention to the present-moment experience with open curiosity and a willingness to be with what is.